edanalytics/Ed-Fi-AlmaAPI-to-Ed-FiAPI-ConsoleApp/README.md

 This .Net Core console application pulls from the Alma API and inserts into the Ed-Fi ODS/API.

 ## Instructions
-1. Download the code: git clone git@github.com:Ed-Fi-Exchange-OSS/Ed-Fi-AlmaAPI-to-Ed-FiAPI-ConsoleApp.git
+1. Download the code: `git clone https://github.com/Ed-Fi-Exchange-OSS/Ed-Fi-AlmaAPI-to-Ed-FiAPI-ConsoleApp`
 2. Compile the application and publish it.
 3. Edit the appsettings.json file to include your Source and Destination APIs information.
 4. Run the application by executing the EdFi.AlmaToEdFi.Cmd.exe